mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 #### Can this be used for extremely long calculations within a function?

-Yes, Hops will wait for all function calls to return before passing the outputs to the downstream components.
+Yes, each Hops component has an option to solve asynchronously.
+The user interface will not be blocked while waiting for a remote process to solve and the definition will be updated when the solve is complete.
+Hops will wait for all function calls to return before passing the outputs to the downstream components.

 #### Can any existing component be run remotely?